BarbaraTempl/isipedia-text-generator/templates/drought_world.md

 #### How the ranking of countries are calculated?

-A ranking of countries for each indicator is also provided to compare countries on the basis of their relative change in land area affected or number of people exposed under different levels of global warming and for various time horizons, compared to conditions without climate change.
-A ranking of 1 implies that the country experiences a change in the indicator higher than all other ranked countries, for example the strongest impacts from climate change; whereas a lower ranking entails comparatively less effects due to climate change.
+A ranking of countries for the indicator allow us to compare countries on the basis of their relative change in land area affected or number of people exposed under different levels of global warming and for various time horizons, compared to conditions without climate change.
+A ranking of 1 (most affected) implies that the country experiences a change in the indicator higher than all other ranked countries; whereas a lower ranking entails comparatively less effects due to climate change.

 #### What else should I know about the methodology?